astronomer/docs/software/install-airgapped.md

 </Tabs>

 ## Step 1: Determining how to structure and organize your platform environments {#determining-how-to-structure-and-organize-your-platform-environments}
-The procedures detailed in this document create an Astronomer Software platform-instance that will be used used to deploy and manage multiple Airflow installations.
+The procedures detailed in this document create an Astronomer Software platform-instance that will be used to deploy and manage multiple Airflow installations.

 Do not install multiple instances of Astronomer Software onto the same Kubernetes cluster.